>

 Frank gets removed from the team but keeps his direct access.

 Most authorization systems can't handle these overlapping rules efficiently.
-You end up with complex code, slow queries, or inconsistent behavior.
+You end up writing brittle code that breaks whenever a new sharing pattern shows up.

 How AuthZed handles sharing